 When I read the title of the recently published Vogue.com article, “Raf Simon’s New Muse Has Beauty and Brains,” I was enticed.
 However, once I made it through the introduction, I became confused.
 How could an article published on Vogue.com, such a prestigious media platform, be so misleading?

 Janelle Okwodu, Vogue.com’s Senior Fashion News Writer and author of the piece, claimed that the article showed off model Alyssa Traoré’s “brains”.
-However, the only thing she included that refers to this idea is that Traoré loves science and might want to become an astronaut.
-Okwodu also stated the article would reveal why Traoré “still daydreams about a career in aeronautics,” yet it never does.
+However, the only thing she included that referred to this idea is that Traoré loves science and might want to become an astronaut.
+Okwodu also said the article would reveal why Traoré “still daydreams about a career in aeronautics,” yet it never does.

-It’s disappointing that Okwodu took the time to showcase Traoré’s “beauty” with four photos of her, yet hardly referenced her “brains” even though it was in the title as well.
+It’s disappointing that Okwodu took the time to showcase Traoré’s beauty with four photos of her, yet hardly referenced her “brains” even though it was in the title as well.

 While being on Vogue.com is great exposure, it’s also important for models to speak out when they don’t think something represents them in the best light.
-Hopefully, Traoré’s next interview will do her justice and I’m sure she’ll have plenty more in her future, since she’s got the confidence to know she definitely has both “beauty and brains,” despite what Vogue says.
+Hopefully, Traoré’s next interview will do her justice.
+I’m sure she’ll have plenty more in her future, since she’s got the confidence to know she definitely has both “beauty and brains,” despite what Vogue says.